linode/docs/docs/guides/akamai/new-dbaas-partner/index.md

 ## New Managed Database Services powered by Aiven

-Beginning November 14, 2024, Akamai will provide a managed database service in partnership with Aiven to bring customers higher performance, reliability, and flexibility.
-The new service is available in 20 core compute sites across the globe for distribution and low latency.
+Beginning November 14, 2024, Akamai will re-introduce its managed database service in partnership with Aiven to bring customers higher performance, reliability, and flexibility.
+At launch, the new service is available in 20 core compute sites across the globe for distribution and low latency.
+New sites will be added as we move forward.

-With this new service's introduction, the resources currently available will be retired.
+With the re-introduction of this new service, the resources currently available will be retired.
 Please study the guides below about how to create new databases, migrate existing databases to the new infrastructure, and how the pricing changes.

 ## New database creation
-Starting November 14th, 2024, you can set up new database instances at all Aiven-powered data centers through the Linode API and in Cloud Manager.
+Starting November 14th, 2024, you can set up new database instances through the Linode API and in Cloud Manager.
 These locations might be different from where customers currently have running databases.

 The list of available locations are: